LiteracyBridge/dashboard-core/README.md

 dashboard-core
 ==============
-The business logic behind the dashboard.
-This contains no UI, nor REST apis, however, does contain all the processes that happen below that.
+Contains the logic of reading the various files created by the Talking Book and TB-Loader, and populating a PostgreSQL database.

 ## Building and Artifacts ##

 ### Prerequisites ###

-**Java 7**
+**Java 8**
-:  This project required Java 7.
+:  This project requires Java 8.
 Make sure you have it installed and the default JVM.

 **Maven**
 : This project currently uses Maven for building.
 Make sure you have maven installed.
 If you don't you can get one at http://maven.apache.org/download.cgi

-**Core Api**
-: This project depends on another Literacy Bridge project that contains code to handle all the file formats.
-Get this project from https://github.com/willpugh/lb-core-api and build per the directions.

 ### Building ###